 - Anscombe, G.E.M., 1981, Ethics, Religion and Politic, Oxford: Blackwell.

 - Ardal, Pall, 1968, “And That's a Promise”, The Philosophical Quarterly, 18(72): 225–237.

 - –––, 1976, “Promises and Reliance”, Dialogue: Canadian Philosophical Review, 1: 54–61

 - –––, 1979, “Threats and Promises, A Reply to Vera Peetz”, Mind, 88(352): 586–587.

-- Aristotle, 1984, Nichomachean Ethics, Jonathon Barnes (ed), Princeton: Princeton University Press
+- Aristotle, 1984, Nicomachean Ethics, Jonathon Barnes (ed.), Princeton: Princeton University Press.

 - Atiyah, P. S., 1961, The Law of Contract, Oxford: Oxford University Press

 - –––, 1979, The Rise and fall of the Freedom of Contract, Oxford: Clarendon Press.

 - –––, 1981, Promises, Morals and the Law, Oxford: Oxford University Press.